davesheinbein/ui-kit-modern/src/components/Selects/Explanation.md

 ## Overview

 The `Selects` folder implements a DRY, configuration-driven system for all types of select dropdowns and pickers in the UI kit.
-It supports standard dropdowns, multiselects, autocompletes, searchable dropdowns, country/timezone/language selectors, tag/user pickers, date ranges, and more—all using a single, unified `Select` component, a central configuration registry, and a factory for rapid, declarative select creation.
+It supports standard dropdowns, multiselects, autocompletes, searchable dropdowns, country/timezone/language selectors, tag/user pickers, date ranges, and more—all using a single, `Select` component, a central configuration registry, and a factory for rapid, declarative select creation.
 This system ensures consistency, extensibility, and rapid development of selection UIs.

 ## Key Files and Structure